-I’d say there’s a problem with minimalism, even though I strive to be a minimalist!
-Because like hoarding, minimalism focuses on stuff – just from a different perspective!
-Not that stuff is necessarily bad.
-I mean, who doesn’t like a warm comfy bed?
-But also because God delights in blessing us.
-He does not enjoy seeing people suffer or go without.
+Even though I strive to be a minimalist, I’d say there’s a problem with minimalism!
+Because like hoarding, minimalism focuses on possessions – just from a different perspective.
+It’s not that material possessions are necessarily bad.
+I mean, who doesn’t like a warm, comfy bed?
+But it’s also because God delights in blessing us.
+He does not enjoy seeing people suffer or go without necessities.

 When stuff becomes a problem

 Stuff becomes a problem when we focus too much on it.
-Whether our goal is to have more and more – or to minimize as much as possible.
-This causes us to base our satisfaction and happiness on how much we have or don’t have.
-And things begin to own us instead of us owning them.
+Whether our goal is to have more and more or to minimize as much as possible, it’s a problem.
+This causes us to base our satisfaction and happiness on how much or how little we have.
+Things then begin to own us instead of us owning them.

 Christ teaches abundance

-Christ teaches abundance.
-He lived it, taught it, and He gave abundantly to others.
-And by observing His life, we find the secret to an abundant, meaningful life.
+Christ taught abundance.
+He lived it, practised it, and gave abundantly to others.
+By observing His life, we discover the secret to living an abundant and meaningful life.
 A minimal life, but one that is abundant and overflowing with generosity.

 Abundant minimalism

-In short, I’d say that Christ taught abundant minimalism.
-He didn’t have much.
+In short, I’d say that Christ practised abundant minimalism.
+He didn’t have much — not even a place to lay His head.
 Yet He lived the most abundant life ever, and He wanted His followers to live in abundance too.

 Ask, He taught, because God the Father wants to bless you.
 He wants you to have a good life.
 An abundant life with everything you need, and enough to share with others.